jansony1/voice_matching_test/README.md

 2. Frontend API Calls
    Ensure all API calls to the backend use the correct URL, including the `/api` prefix.
 This is typically configured through the `BACKEND_URL` environment variable.

-3. IAM Role and Temporary Token
+3. IAM Role and Temporary Credentials
    - The backend fetches the EC2 role and temporary credentials using IMDSv2
    - The frontend receives the temporary token from the backend
    - The backend refreshes the temporary credentials automatically when needed